DragonFire1230/DragonSystem-Archive/README.md

 It is a system similar to Windows 93.net.
 DragonSystem is created by DragonFire and is designed from the ground up.
 This system was made by a RUSSIAN developer AND translated into English.

+# WARNING
+The project is no longer supported so many features have been disabled.
+Please do not send pull requests as it will not help.

 # Faq
 Q: DragonSystem is Free?
 A: Yes, DragonSystem is absoluty free